2026 Comparison Guide

 SitterSync handles the hard part for DCFSA, the tax credit, or both.

-If you're paying a babysitter or nanny, SitterSync handles the paperwork for both DCFSA and the tax credit.
+If you're paying a babysitter, SitterSync handles the paperwork for both DCFSA and the tax credit.
 Pay your sitter using your benefit card or credit card in the app.
 SitterSync generates IRS-compliant receipts, 1099s for your providers, and a Form 2441 summary at year-end for tax prep.
 You keep your same caregivers.
 SitterSync just makes the money tax-free.

 Learn more about SitterSync →